Vomiting in the Third Trimester of Pregnancy – Is It a Concern?

 How to Avoid Vomiting in the Third Trimester

 Some small precautions taken beforehand can reduce the symptoms of nausea and vomiting, if not eliminate them completely.
-So, if you are worried about vomiting in or around the 8th month of pregnancy, you can take the following measures to keep nausea at bay:
+So, if you are worried about vomiting in or around the 8th month of pregnancy or vomiting at 36 weeks pregnant, you can take the following measures to keep nausea at bay:

 2. Opt for small meals.